Every investment involves some risk. However, the level and type of risk will vary depending on the fund your savings are invested in.

 Here are some factors that may cause a fund’s value to move up and down:

-Risk that the market value of an asset or asset class may change due to factors such as changes in the economy, the performance of individual entities, the regulatory environment, investor sentiment, political events, inflation, and interest and currency rates.
+Risk that the market value of investments may change due to a number of factors.
+These can include chnages in economies, world events (such as pandemics), the performance of individual entities, the regulatory environment, investor sentiment, political events, inflation, and interest and currency rates.

-Risk of changes in currency exchange rates.
-Assets denominated in foreign currencies face currency risk.
+Risk that changes in currency exchange rates will affect the value of the fund.
+Investments denominated in foreign currencies are exposed to currency risk.

-This can be seen with a fund that has foreign currency exposure.
-If the New Zealand dollar increases in value against a foreign currency, all else being equal, the New Zealand dollar value of that fund will fall.
+For example, for a fund with foreign currency exposure, if the New Zealand dollar increases in value against a given foreign currency, all else being equal, the New Zealand dollar value of the fund will fall.

 Active management risk

 To understand the risks, it’s important to understand how the funds invest.
-More details on how the funds invest can be found in the statement of investment policy and objectives, which is available on the scheme register at companiesoffice.govt.nz/disclose (click on ‘Search schemes’ and search SIL Employer Scheme).
+More details on how the funds invest can be found in the statement of investment policy and objectives, which is available on the scheme register at companiesoffice.govt.nz/disclose (click on ‘Search for a scheme’ and search SIL Employer Scheme).